 - Skipping over the need to pull teeth in order to alleviate overcrowding.

 - Not addressing bite issues, but instead focusing only on alignment.

 - Assuming that clear aligners will work when in fact you have a problem that cannot be addressed with any type of aligners, DIY or otherwise.

 - Failing to check the health of your gums, thereby leading to loose teeth during the straightening process.

 Not providing the proper education on how to care for your teeth while wearing aligners.

 Results of Survey

-A recent survey from the American Association of Orthodontists (AAO) reveals that the number of people trying “self-straightening” or at-home orthodontics is on the rise.
+A recent survey from the American Association of Orthodontists (AAO) reveals that the number of people trying the starter kit for “self-straightening” or at-home orthodontics is on the rise.

 Nearly 13% of orthodontists surveyed… claimed they had seen a patient who had tried such methods, oftentimes with disastrous results.